RaviSoji/colab_utils/README.md

 - Skim the \"Working with Python\" and \"System Aliases\" sections in [Colab Overview](https://colab.research.google.com/notebooks/basic_features_overview.ipynb).

-- Do not conflate your Colaboratory and Google Drive directory structures.
-   They are separate from one another.

-- Life will be easier if you stick with tracking absolute paths in your Google Drive and Colaboratory.

 ## Setup and Installation
 1. Open your __Colab__ notebook.
    None of the following code will run in IPython or Jupyter notebook.